 Check if your phone is eSIM-compatible before buying.
 Go to Settings → General → About → look for "Available SIM" or "eSIM" on iPhone.
 On Android, check Settings → Network → SIM cards.

-Yesim — Best for World Cup 2026 Fans
+The 3 Best eSIMs for World Cup 2026

 - Coverage: USA, Canada, Mexico — all 3 host countries in one plan